CloudNativeWales/Hugo/content/post/017_kubeconlightningtalk.md

 # The Lightning Talk

 [Lewis Denham-Parry](https://twitter.com/denhamparry) talked about Cloud Native Wales at [KubeCon + CloudNativeCon EU 2019](https://events.linuxfoundation.org/events/kubecon-cloudnativecon-europe-2019/).
-The talk was titled, *Cloud Native Wales: Cloud Native Wales: How We Contributed to the Community with No Code*.
+The talk was titled, *Cloud Native Wales: How We Contributed to the Community with No Code*.

 ## Cloud Native Wales - The Origins